cuvva/jobs/engineer-systems.md

 # Cuvva - Systems Engineer

 - Reports to: [James Billingham](https://github.com/billinghamj) (co-founder)
-- Remuneration: competitive + equity
+- Remuneration: &pound;30-40k + equity
 - Location: London
 - Working Hours: as you would expect for a startup!
 - Start: late-August 2016